Explore your mortgage options

 Life happens.
 And when you need extra cash, there are several loan options you can turn to.
 401(k) loans and personal loans are two of the most popular options.

-We’ll go over the basics of each loan option, the pros and cons of each loan and help you figure out when one might be a better choice than the other.
-Knowing the ins and outs of these loans will help you make informed decisions about the best option for your needs.
+We’ll go over the basics of each loan option, their pros and cons and help you figure out when one might be a better choice than the other.

 What Is a 401(k) Loan?

 A 401(k) loan lets you borrow against your 401(k) account balance.
 But it’s not considered a loan in the traditional sense because you borrow money from your own retirement savings – not a lender.
 You can use the money for virtually anything, including debt consolidation, medical expenses or home improvements.

 Here are the 401(k) loan basics you need to know:

 - Amount: You can usually borrow up to $50,000 or 50% of your 401(k) account balance, whichever is less.

 - Qualifications: You must also confirm that your retirement plan will let you borrow money.
 You don’t need a credit check to receive a 401(k) loan.